scenerystack/community/docs/reference/api/scenery/WidthSizable.md

 - **preferredWidth**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  Sets the preferred width of the Node in the parent coordinate frame.
+Nodes that implement this will attempt to keep
+  their `node.width` at this value.
+If null, the node will likely set its configuration to the minimum width.
+  NOTE: changing this or localPreferredWidth will adjust the other.
+  NOTE: preferredWidth is not guaranteed currently.
+The component may end up having a smaller or larger size
 - **minimumWidth**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  Sets the minimum width of the Node in the parent coordinate frame.
+Usually not directly set by a client.
+  Usually a resizable Node will set its localMinimumWidth (and that will get transferred to this value in the parent coordinate frame).
+  NOTE: changing this or localMinimumWidth will adjust the other.
+  NOTE: when the Node's transform is updated, this value is recomputed based on localMinimumWidth
 - **localPreferredWidth**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  Sets the preferred width of the Node in the local coordinate frame.
+  NOTE: changing this or preferredWidth will adjust the other.
+  NOTE: when the Node's transform is updated, this value is recomputed based on preferredWidth
+  NOTE: localPreferredWidth is not guaranteed currently.
+The component may end up having a smaller or larger size
 - **localMinimumWidth**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  Sets the minimum width of the Node in the local coordinate frame.
+Usually set by the resizable Node itself to
+  indicate what preferred sizes are possible.
+  NOTE: changing this or minimumWidth will adjust the other.
 - **widthSizable**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  Whether this component will have its preferred size set by things like layout containers.
+If this is set to false,
+  it's recommended to set some sort of preferred size (so that it won't go to 0)